 He or she is always on the move.
 The team in the office is handling a number of requests, but a major and his team should be ready to respond to a hot topic regardless of whether they are in the office or not.

 The newest mentions are easy to check on the mobile phone.
 It’s not necessary to exchange calls or emails between the PR team and the official about the information going on – they can now spend this time on something much more important.

 Political parties can get mentions about their party, party leader, important country/political topics, competitors etc.

 Since there are many people in the party who need different type of information, there is a simple solution to this.
-Each person can get only information important to the on their mail whenever they want it – in real time; once a day, once a week or custom.
+Each person can get only the information that is important to them and they can receive it on their e-mail whenever they want it – in real time; once a day, once a week or custom.

-However, media monitoring is not just right the information in the right time – it’s much more than that!
+However, media monitoring is not just getting the information in the right time – it’s much more than that!

 With media monitoring tool you can analyse mentions for each topic you monitor over time.
 You can see:

 - The most shared articles on social media

 - Influencers and sources frequently writing about topics